riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > of organizations that are doing much-needed work in areas that the defective
 > altruism fringe deems unworthy.

+It's difficult to decisively claim that people think effective altruism is totally new, and in fact I would expect that if pushed, people would say they're not entirely sure.
+But I still think it *is* notable that people omit discussion of priority-setting efforts in global health and treat effective altruism as a new movement *because* they prioritize between interventions.
+It's also difficult to convey the "vibe" through quotes; there are probably several more like the ones above that I've missed, as well as a more implicit belief that effective altruism is new.

 # Previous and ongoing prioritization efforts in global health

 -   [Timeline of nonprofit evaluation][timeline ne]